 Background and foreground tasks

 A task is a cohesive unit that can move to the background when a user begins a new task or goes to the Home screen.
-While in the background, all the activities in the task are stopped, but the back stack for the task remains intact—the task has simply lost focus while another task takes place, as shown in figure 2.
+While in the background, all the activities in the task are stopped, but the back stack for the task remains intact—the task loses focus while another task takes place, as shown in figure 2.
 A task can then return to the foreground so users can pick up where they left off.

 The user uses the Home button or gesture, then starts a new app from the app launcher.